 It really was the best job in the world.

 It was also one of the most dangerous.
-Over the last decade, a national park ranger was more likely to be assaulted in the line of duty than any other federal officer, including those who work for the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives, the Secret Service, and the Drug Enforcement Agency.
+From 2000 to 2010, a national park ranger was more likely to be assaulted in the line of duty than any other federal officer, including those who work for the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives, the Secret Service, and the Drug Enforcement Agency.
 Add fatal accidents involving natural disasters and plane crashes, and a park ranger is up to 12 times more likely to die on the job than a special agent for the FBI.
-In light of these numbers, reported each year in Department of Justice statistics, park rangers have been described--like grizzly bears, wild orchids, and sea turtles--as endangered.
+In light of these numbers, reported each year in Department of Justice statistics, park rangers have been described—like grizzly bears, wild orchids, and sea turtles—as endangered.

 Which means there may just be an opening for you.
 Still interested?
 Here’s what to expect.